UW-Macrostrat/CriticalMAAS/milestone-reports/phase-1-research-plan/phase-1-research-plan.md

 _Provide literature artifacts (maps and tables) to TA1-2_

 1. **Milestone 1** _(Month 2)_: A vetted corpus of geological literature
-   pertinent to mineral assessment: The CriticalMAAS corpus is available
+   pertinent to mineral assessment: _The CriticalMAAS corpus is available (@sec:xdd-set-progress)_
 2. **Milestone 2** _(Month 4)_: Pipeline for delivering contextualized
-   literature artifacts to TA 1 and 2: COSMOS outputs for maps, table extractions, etc. are available
+   literature artifacts to TA 1 and 2: _COSMOS outputs for maps, table extractions, etc. are available for the CriticalMAAS corpus (@sec:xdd-set-progress)_

 ### Task 2: Ingest geological data from TAs 1-3